 Unfortunately, this dryness and irritation could lead to an itch-scratch cycle that causes the flare spots to get even more inflamed.

-Most of the tips on this list will help cut down on your eczema baby's sweating – and help soothe baby if their sweating does lead to flares.
+Most of the tips on this list will help ease sweating for baby – and help soothe any eczema flares that are triggered from sweating.

 2. Hydrate, hydrate, hydrate.